RyanVail/Salmon-Cpp/README.md

         3 2 1 + -
         ```
 - ### Semicolons
-    - Semicolons will clear the current stack
+    - Semicolons will remove every operand before it
         ```
         1 2 ;
         ```